rgravador/core-ui/PROJECT_SUMMARY.md

 ## Conclusion

-Core UI is a complete, production-ready component library that meets all requirements from the original specification.
+Foundy UI is a complete, production-ready component library that meets all requirements from the original specification.
 It provides a solid foundation for building accessible, beautiful React applications with minimal overhead and maximum flexibility.